dialog-semiconductor/BLE_SDK6_examples/connectivity/multirole/Readme.md

 ## How to run the example

+1. For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

-1. Download Prox_reporter binaries with **different BD addresses and default device name "DLG-PROXR"** to 2 DA14531 devices (as explained [here](http://lpccs-docs.dialog-semiconductor.com/UM-B-083/getting_started/getting_started.html)).
+2. Download Prox_reporter binaries with **different BD addresses and default device name "DLG-PROXR"** to 2 DA14531 devices (as explained [here](http://lpccs-docs.dialog-semiconductor.com/UM-B-083/getting_started/getting_started.html)).
 You can refer to this [document](http://lpccs-docs.dialog-semiconductor.com/um-b-138/introduction.html) to program the flash with the prox_reporter binaries.
 Press reset (SW1) on the motherboard and verify with an Android device that they have all started advertising

 Note: To configure your device with different BD addresses, follow [here](http://lpccs-docs.dialog-semiconductor.com/DA145xx_Advertising_Tutorial/setting_the_BD_address_and_device_name.html#setting-the-bd-address)

-2. Use the python script (in the Multirole project folder) to link the SDK path to the example.
-More information [here](http://lpccs-docs.dialog-semiconductor.com/Software_Example_Setup/index.html)

 3. Using Keil IDE, open the multirole project and compile the project to build the indexes.
 You will see errors but ignore it for this step, error will go away after the compilation in step 7.